 Do you need to move quickly?

 Often when moving to another country you need to find a property quickly so that you can tie all the loose ends together and make your move a reality.
-Buying a property is a much longer process as you have to apply for a mortgage as well as go through all the checks such as property valuations, land registry searches, etc. It’s also very difficult to do if you are not already in the country.
+Buying a property is a much longer process as you have to apply for a mortgage as well as go through all the checks such as property valuations, land registry searches, etc. It’s also very difficult to do if you are not already living in the country.

 There is a lot less paperwork with rental properties and the landlord will usually want you to move in quickly so they can get their rent.